 Read on to learn how to launch an ICO that helps you reach your business goals and make it out safe in the Wild West of ICOs.

 ICO — aka Initial Coin Offering — is IPO on steroids.
 Only instead of equity in a company, investors get digital tokens.
 Because of that, ICOs also often go by such names as token offerings, token crowdfunding, etc. These token generation and distribution events happen on blockchains, and anyone holding bitcoins or ether can buy crypto-tokens.

-A token usually provides access to the product that company seeks to bring to the market after raising funds — as a utility token.
+A token usually provides access to the product that the company seeks to bring to the market after raising funds — as a utility token.
 Or a token can also serve as a digital representation of some material or virtual assets — as an asset-backed token.
 Finally, cryptocurrency tokens function as a global medium of exchange.